cb-geo/mpm-doc/code/developer.md

 git checkout -b feature/parallel/dynamic_loadbalance
 ```

 Feature branches without an RFC will be deleted.
+All major RFCs should have an associated milestone with a deadline.
+This helps others know when a particular feature will be ready.

 ## 3. Add commits